r23712/Front-end-Developer-Interview-Questions/README.md

 ## HTML-Specific Questions:

 * What's a `doctype` do, and how many can you name?
-	* *Let's just do html and call it a day.
+	* *Defines the version of html the document is using.
+Let's just do html and call it a day.
 This ain't 2007.*

 * What's the difference between standards mode and quirks mode?
 	* *Quirks mode is for old (really old!) browsers.
 It essentially gives them permission to continue to follow their own busted way of rendering a web page as opposed to standards mode where all the browsers have come to an agreement about how to handle styling and markup.
 This question feels dated.*